mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 As well as the tags, when you send a notification attached to the publication of a content item, you can specify which templates are available.
 Once you have defined in the notifications section the possible templates, you can select which of those templates can be used in the notifications for this content.

-To add new templates to the module structure:
+To add new templates to the Content structure:

 - Access the left panel menu '*Content*'.
-- In the module structure tab, scroll to the '*Push templates*' section.
+- In the content structure tab, scroll to the '*Push templates*' section.
-- From all the available push templates, click on the ones you want to have available in this module.
+- From all the available push templates, click on the ones you want to have available in this content structure.
 They will be automatically added.
 - From now on, you can select this push templates when sending push notifications with applied content to your users.